 Delbert M. “Del” Shankel was the only individual to serve as KU’s chancellor twice.
 He was acting chancellor for the 1980-81 academic year, and in 1994 he was interim chancellor for seven months before the Kansas Board of Regents designated him chancellor.
 In 1995, he left that role and was granted chancellor emeritus status.

-In addition to serving as chancellor, his roles included acting chair of the microbiology department, half-time assistant and later half-time associate dean for the College of Liberal Arts & Sciences, acting head of the journalism school, special counselor to Chancellor Budig, acting athletic director and interim president and CEO of the KU Alumni Association.
+In addition to serving as chancellor, his roles included acting chair of the microbiology department, half-time assistant and later half-time associate dean for the College of Liberal Arts & Sciences, special counselor to Chancellor Budig, acting athletic director and interim president and CEO of the KU Alumni Association.
 He also has the distinction of being the university’s first executive vice chancellor.

 Throughout his academic and administrative career, Chancellor Shankel remained devoted to his scientific discipline of microbiology.
 He maintained an active laboratory program and advised countless master’s and doctoral students.
 He was the consummate university professor, fostering interdisciplinary communication whenever he could.
 He once told a newspaper reporter, “I didn’t have a leadership career plan.
 I thought if I could become a good teacher, professor and researcher, I’d be happy.”